Escape that Overwhelmed Feeling

 Overwhelmed woman cropped

-If I had a nickel for every time someone expressed feeling of overwhelmed to me, I’d be a millionaire!
+If I had a nickel for every time someone expressed feeling overwhelmed to me, I’d be a millionaire!
 Okay, that’s a bit of an exaggeration, but overwhelm has reached epidemic proportion!
 I bet you’ve felt it a time or two!
 It’s not a great feeling.
 It limits your capacity, blocks creativity, and hijacks your sense of calm!

 It’s not just everyone else who has been touched by feeling inundated – like they are up to their eyeballs with responsibilities and activities!
 I’ve felt that way too!
 Perhaps you’ve experienced some of these indicators that overwhelm has you cornered: